2i2c-org/2i2c-org.github.io/content/job/osie-pangeo/index.md

 We pay competitively (at San Francisco rates) for all of its positions, regardless of your geographic location or cost of living.
 Salaries are based entirely on job title along with discrete levels of experience within that job title.
 We also offer a generous benefits package for US-based employees.

 See [our Salary and Benefits page](/careers/#salaries-and-benefits) for more information.

+This role is supported by a grant from the Gordon and Betty Moore Foundation.